-Breaking the RWE Barrier: A Solution for Payers to Use Pharma Evidence with Confidence
+A Solution for Payers to Use Real World Evidence in Pharma Confidently

 The Aetion Value Based Solutions Team

 Payers, at-risk providers and PBMs (collectively, ‘payers’) are focused on strategies to ensure beneficiary access to clinically and cost-effective medications.
 Payers are continuously looking for ways to advance their strategies to use the best evidence to support their pharmacy benefit design strategy.
 Oftentimes, they face challenging questions, such as:

 - How should I cover novel, high cost and targeted therapies?

 - How should drugs with limited evidence (i.e., new-to-market via accelerated approval) be covered?